 These families’ needs are urgent, and the time to act is now.

-That is why Workers Defense Project’s members are expanding our “Texas Undocu Worker Emergency Fund” (apply and learn more here) to raise $200,000 as a form of mutual aid and direct financial assistance for the well-being of our community during the COVID-19 pandemic.
+That is why Workers Defense Project’s members are pivoting our “Texas Undocu Worker Emergency Fund” to raise $200,000 as a form of mutual aid and direct financial assistance to help famlies weather the disaster unfolding in our state.

 Your donation to this fund is critical for our community.